10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 run();
 ```

-Test each script to be sure things work as expected:
+Test each script to be sure things work as expected.
+Each response should be a console log of the information given as arguments and nothing more:

 ```
 npm run index